Azure-Samples/ms-identity-javascript-react-tutorial/2-Authorization-I/1-call-graph/README.md

                     error instanceof BrowserAuthError &&
                     (error.errorCode === 'popup_window_error' || error.errorCode === 'empty_window_error')
                 ) {
+                    /**
+                     * This method stores the claim challenge to the localStorage in the browser to be used when acquiring a token.
+                     * To ensure that we are fetching the correct claim from the localStorage, we are using the clientId
+                     * of the application and oid (user’s object id) as the key identifier of the claim in the localStorage.
+                     */
                     addClaimsToStorage(claimsChallenge, `cc.${msalConfig.auth.clientId}.${account.idTokenClaims.oid}`);

                     tokenResponse = await msalInstance.acquireTokenRedirect({
                         claims: window.atob(claimsChallenge),
                         scopes: protectedResources.apiTodoList.scopes,